robotframework/robotframework/doc/releasenotes/rf-4.1rc1.rst

 ==============================

 Robot Framework 4.1 is mostly backwards compatible with Robot Framework 4.0.
-There are, however, two changes that may affect some users:
+There are, however, few changes that may affect some users:

 - If `--doc` or `--metadata` gets a value that points to an existing file, the actual value is read from that file, but in earlier releases the value is